EmanuelCaires/TheJungle/README.md

 In order to move away from the basic fonts available, I have used [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a text that best suits the feel of the website.
- For the main text I have chosen [Roboto](https://fonts.google.com/specimen/Roboto "Roboto") as I feel it is has a sharp, simple and easy to read look.
+ For the main text, I have chosen [Roboto](https://fonts.google.com/specimen/Roboto "Roboto") as I feel it has a sharp, simple and easy-to-read look.
- To make the headers and the stand out form the text.
+ To make the headers stand out from the text.

-#

-I will explain the uses of the varius colours below, starting from top to bottom.
+I will explain the uses of the various colours below, starting from top to bottom.

 ## Colours
  * RGB	`rgb(R,G,B)` `rgb(252, 151, 8)` - This colour will be used as h1.

  * RGB	`rgb(R,G,B)` `rgb(255, 255, 255)` - This colour will be used on h2 paragraphs and butoon background color.

- * RGB	`rgb(R,G,B)` `rgb(238, 27, 55)` - This colour will be used as a  reset botoom color and feedback.
+ * RGB	`rgb(R,G,B)` `rgb(238, 27, 55)` - This colour will be used as a  reset bottom colour and feedback.

- * RGB	`rgb(R,G,B)` `rgb(22, 93, 6)` - This colour will be used as a  submit botoom color.
+ * RGB	`rgb(R,G,B)` `rgb(22, 93, 6)` - This colour will be used as a  submit bottom colour.

 ## Structure
-I will be building my website with a mobile first mindset using the iPhone 5/SE (320px) as the smallest screen size for styling to look good on.
+I will be building my website with a mobile-first mindset using the iPhone 5/SE (320px) as the smallest screen size for styling to look good on.
 The screen size breakpoints that I will be using are from [Bootstrap breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/ "Bootstrap").

 | Screen Size | Breakpoint |
 | ----------- | ---------- |